kshitiz-arora/RISC-V-Simulator/README.md

 ==================
 Output
 --While proceeding with step button
---It will show PC and the Machine Code
+--It will show the buffers
---Fetched Instruction,Instruction type, Operation, Execute, Memory accessed and the Registers Updated
+--It will show PC,Machine Code and the current cycle of the current instruction (current buffer being used)

-Open data.mc button
+Input files (".mc" files in test folder)
 --This is the input file containing all the machine codes
 ------text instructions format:-
 	PC<space>MachineInstruction